In this blog post, we look at unique interview questions and answers for both interviewer and candidate.

-Content skills are skills that are work-specific.
+Content skills are work-specific skills.
 These include capabilities to meet the demands of the role, qualifications, training, etc.

 2. Functional Skills

 Functional skills are otherwise known as transferable skills.
-These are skills such as Interpersonal skills, verbal and written communication skills, organizing, managing, developing, multitasking, problem-solving etc.
+These are interpersonal skills, verbal and written communication skills, organizing, managing, developing, multitasking, problem-solving, etc.

 3. Adaptive Skills

 Adaptive skills are also known as Self-Management skills.
-These are based on personal characteristics such as being a team player, dependable, proactive, punctuality, flexibility etc.
+These are based on personal characteristics such as being a team player, dependable, proactive, punctual, flexible, etc.

 What type of questions employers should ask to get the best person for the role

 Interview questions that are unique and unexpected can catch candidates off guard.
-This reveals their most likely reaction to a problem, which can be analysed against the likely scenarios of the role.
+This reveals their most likely reaction to a problem, which you can analyse against the likely scenarios of the role.
 From there, employers can build a profile of the candidates’ character and personality.

 Getting unique interview questions right

-Many recruiters may follow the likes of Amazon, Google and Tesla known in the tech industry for asking weird and wild interview questions.
+Many recruiters may follow Amazon, Google, and Tesla, known in the tech industry for asking weird and wild interview questions.
 But there is a fine line between unique interview questions with a purpose and just plain daft questions.